joshuawertheim/joshuawertheim.github.io/about.md

 permalink: /about/
 ---

-My name is Joshua Wertheim.
+Joshua Wertheim is a Software Engineer based in the San Francisco Bay Area of California.

-I have naturally become interested in many hobbies over the years.
+He has naturally become interested in a handful hobbies over the years.

-Baseball, cars, photography.
+Baseball, cars, photography -- these are just a few!

-Perhaps conveniently, these all are a tremendous part about what makes Japan great.
+Perhaps conveniently, they all have tremendous meaning about what makes Japan great.

-I have visited several times now and have grown a collection of awesome memories and stories that I would love to share.
-These will become _the series_.
+Joshua has visited Japan several times and has grown a collection of awesome memories and stories that he loves to share.
+These are and will become _the Japan Series_[^1].

-Actually, intrepid readers may point out that Japan's final NPB postseason series ([Nippon Series](https://en.wikipedia.org/wiki/Japan_Series)) is typically also called the "Japan Series".
+[^1]: Actually, intrepid readers may point out that Japan's final NPB postseason series ([Nippon Series](https://en.wikipedia.org/wiki/Japan_Series)) is typically also called the "Japan Series".